jackal7819/liquid-lab/README.md

 - **Cocktail Database Integration**: Utilizes TheCocktailDB API for fetching and displaying cocktail recipes.

-- **Newsletter Subscription**: Allows users to submit their details for the newsletter.
+- **Journal Subscription**: Allows users to submit their details for the journal.

 - **Search**: Enables users to search for specific cocktails.